What You Need To Survive A Disaster

 - Water, plus water purifier

-- 2 weeks of planned meals (minimum)
+- Two weeks of planned meals (minimum)

-- Water lines: if you are aware that the water service in your neighborhood is contaminated you need to know where and how to turn it off
+- Water lines: if you are aware that the water service in your neighborhood is contaminated, you need to know where and how to turn it off

-- Emergency portable toilet, complete with toilet paper, garbage bags and hand sanitizer Food Storage Moms Portable Toilet
+- Emergency portable toilet, complete with toilet paper, garbage bags, and hand sanitizer Food Storage Moms Portable Toilet

-- Portable laundry unit with detergent Food Storage Moms Emergency Washing Machine
+- Portable laundry unit with detergent

 - Clothesline